-We have an asset management department that is responsible for developing and managing fund products that we manage.
-To date, we have two categories of fund products under our management, namely FoF products and NPL fund products.
-We have a stringent process in selecting fund managers for our underlying FoF assets.
+We have an asset management department that is responsible for developing and managing fund products.
+To date, we have 12 FoFs products under our management.
+We have a stringent process in selecting fund managers for managing our underlying FoFs assets.
 We require the fund managers to make investments in accordance with our investment strategy and continuously monitor their investment decisions.
 The target product selection and approval procedures are similar with that of the third-party products discussed above.
-With respect to the NPL products, we actively study the basic information of the underlying creditor's rights, market value of the collateral, information of the debtor and the post-investment scheme of the cooperation party to make sure the risk level of such investment is appropriate.